Remove Search Alpha malware from Mac

 The Search-Alpha virus did not surprise our malware analyst because it's a variant of the well-known Search Marquis browser hijacker.
 In fact, it only changes its primary domain that handles the redirects, while the end goal so far looks the same.

 Because Search-Alpha is relatively new, it's hard to predict the possible threat level.
 Removing the infection as soon as possible is best because the criminal minds behind it can have more nefarious goals than with the older Search Marquis version.
-For example, a particularly nasty Conduit browser hijacker could modify system files, and it's too early to tell what Search Alpha can and cannot do.
+For instance, a harmful Conduit browser hijacker could change system files, and it's still unclear what more Search Alpha can do.

 Why does my computer keep going to Search Alpha?

-Your Mac is infected with a Search Alpha browser hijacker if it keeps going to the “search-alpha.com” domain.
+Your Mac is infected with a Search Alpha browser hijacker if it keeps going to the “search-alpha.com” domain to Bing.
 This malware is designed to stay in the system for as long as possible and uses several tools to achieve that.

 Firstly, it modifies the default Mac browser settings to initiate redirects on specific user queries.
 But a more malign second step creates a fake configuration profile in the System Preferences that restores malware tasks even if the user has sanitized the browser environment.
 Visit our guide to learn more about browser hijackers and their removal.